Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, there are an average of 82 trips per day, which equates to approximately 8 weekly trips per individual stop.
+The service frequency across all routes averages 82 trips per day, equating to approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport